-Student Fee: \$250.00 per semester for students taking classes on campus.
+Student Fee: \$250.00 per semester.

 LOGOS Software Fee: \$599.98 charged one time at first semester at MABTS.
 Obtains LOGOS Software, Silver Edition that the student will use throughout Seminary coursework.

 Late Registration Fee: \$100.00 assessed once registration has closed.